Climate policy pioneer

 Protecting the environment – a national objective

 Germany is also committed to improving protection for the natural world and biodiversity, both at home and internationally.
 Since 1994, the Basic Law The Basic Law The Basic Law determines that Germany is a constitutional state: All state authorities are subject to judicial control.
 Section 1 of the Basic Law is of particular relevance.
-It stipulates that respect for human dignity is the most important aspect of the constitution: “Human dignity shall be… Read more › has required the state to protect the natural environment.
+It stipulates that respect for human dignity is the most important aspect of the constitution: “Human dignity shall be… Read more › - Germany’s constitution - has required the state to protect the natural environment.
 The Action Plan on Nature-based Solutions for Climate and Biodiversity is one way the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
 While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › aims to boost efforts to maintain biodiversity (the diversity of genes, species and natural habitats).
-Over 4 billion euros are available until 2026 for the programme, which aims to help restore natural ecosystems such as forests, meadows and moorland.
+A total of 3.5 billion euros will be available from 2024 to 2027 for the programme, which aims to help protect or restore natural ecosystems such as forests, meadows and moorland.

 Germany is also actively engaged in promoting species protection, such as under the Washington Convention.
 The Convention protects endangered plant and animal species from excessive exploitation by international trade.
 Around the world over a million species are threatened with extinction, with many at risk of dying out in the next few decades.